 The supplier's expected operating profit from this sale is \$125 x .12, or \$15 per unit.
 The financial cost to the supplier of the extended 60-day payment term is the \$125 selling price x 10% cost of capital x 60/365, or \$2.05 per unit.
 The new operating profit is \$15 - \$2.05, or \$12.95 per unit.
-The effect of the extended payment term reduces the operating margin on this sale from 12% ($\frac{515}{5125}$) to 10.4% ($\frac{512.95}{5125}$), which represents over a 13% reduction in operating margin.
+The effect of the extended payment term reduces the operating margin on this sale from 12% (\$15/\$125) to 10.4% (\$12.95/\$125), which represents over a 13% reduction in operating margin.
 The customer, on the other hand, improved its financial position at the expense of the supplier.
-The extended payment term represents a cost to the supplier of \$205,000 ($\frac{2.05}{5125}$ finance cost per unit times 100,000 units).
+The extended payment term represents a cost to the supplier of \$205,000 (\$2.05 finance cost per unit times 100,000 units).
 Imagine the costs to a supplier that has 40 or 50 major customers, each with multiple orders throughout a year and each extending its payment cycle.
 A smart supplier will look to recoup these added costs whenever possible.

 Figure 2 shows just how susceptible a company's financial performance can be when suppliers respond in ways that increase a customer's costs.
 Holding all other variables constant in this analysis, this figure shows how sensitive some companies are to price increases from suppliers.
 Using an automotive OEM as an example, this figure shows the effect on return-on-assets (ROA) when this company's cost of goods sold account increases by even a modest amount due to higher unit costs from suppliers.
 (The cost of goods sold account includes the costs of purchased goods).
-If supplier price adjustments result in a 1% increase in this company's cost of goods sold results in ROA declining from 1.44% to .37%, or a 74% decline.
+If supplier price adjustments result in a 1% increase in this company's cost of goods, ROA would decline from 1.44% to .9%, or a 37% decrease.
+While not shown here, a 2% increase in cost of goods sold results in ROA declining from 1.44% to .37%, or a 74% decline.
 These figures do not include any increases in the value of inventory, which affects the asset portion of the ROA equation.